How we work

 - Journalists can use the material as a research and quotation source for their reporting.
 SMC thus helps to ensure that more science appears in the media, not least in non-science sections like politics or lifestyle.

-- Every couple of days after registered journalists have received an SMC dossier or the press embargo has come to an end, SMC publishes the dossier on its website under the heading Our offers, creating a repository, open to everyone, that can be searched by topic.
+- About a day after registered journalists have received an SMC dossier or the press embargo has come to an end, SMC publishes the dossier on its website under the heading Our offers, creating a repository, open to everyone, that can be searched by topic.